 7. When you are ready to plate the chicken, take it out of the refrigerator and discard the sauce (or combine it with the rest of the sauce you saved from the day before).
 Put the chicken on a large, sturdy cutting board and use a cleaver (or whatever knives you are comfortable with) to cut the chicken into chopstick-sized pieces as shown in this post.

 Don't use knives with a serrated blade, as they could tear the skin and flesh and the presentation won't be quite as nice.

-Once you have cut your chicken into chopstickserving pieces as described in this post, you can choose how to plate the pieces.
+Once you have cut your chicken into chopstick-sized serving pieces as described here, you can choose how to plate the pieces.
 On Chinese New Year, it is traditional to serve every single piece of the whole chicken together, including the feet and head!
 This is for good luck in the new year, and symbolizes togetherness and completeness.